neumino/neumino.github.io/movies.md

-### Flora &amp; Ulysses
+### Chaos Walking
-*Released on 2021-02-19, vote average 6.2*
+*Released on 2021-02-24, vote average 8.5*

-When Flora rescues a squirrel she names Ulysses, she is amazed to discover he possesses unique superhero powers, which take them on an adventure of humorous complications that ultimately change Flora&#39;s life--and her outlook--forever.
+Two unlikely companions embark on a perilous adventure through the badlands of an unexplored planet as they try to escape a dangerous and disorienting reality, where all inner thoughts are seen and heard by everyone.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/05F8MmsiLQs?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/nRf4ZgzHoVw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>